Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ole Miss and its opponents have scored at least 82 points -- this matchup's point total -- just two times this year.
+- Ole Miss and its opponents have combined for 82 points only twice this season.

 - Tennessee's games have gone over 82 points in only one opportunity this season.

-- Saturday's over/under is 5.7 points lower than the two team's combined 87.7 points per game average.
+- The two teams combine to average 87.7 points per game, 5.7 more than the over/under in this contest.

-- These two squads combine to allow 52.5 points per game, 29.5 fewer than this contest's over/under.
+- These two squads combine to surrender 52.5 points per game, 29.5 fewer than this contest's over/under.

-- The average total in Rebels games this season is 73.1, 8.9 points fewer than Saturday's total of 82 .
+- The Rebels and their opponents score an average of 73.1 points per game, 8.9 fewer than Saturday's total.

-- In 2021, games involving the Volunteers have averaged a total of 59.2 points, 22.8 fewer than this game's set over/under.
+- The 59.2 PPG average total in Volunteers games this season is 22.8 points fewer than this game's over/under.

 Ole Miss Stats and Trends

-- When Ole Miss scores more than 21.5 points, it is 2-1 against the spread and 4-0 overall.
+- Ole Miss is 2-1 against the spread and 4-0 overall this season when the team puts up more than 21.5 points.

-- Ole Miss is 2-1 against the spread and 4-0 overall when the team picks up over 344.3 yards.
+- In games that Ole Miss picks up more than 344.3 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Rebels have turned the ball over three times this season, five fewer than the Volunteers have forced (8).